StarbirdTech/AI-Blueprints/deep-learning/question_answering_with_BERT/README.md

 7. Integrate MLflow

 ### 2 ▪ Deploy
-Run the following notebook `/deploy.ipynb`:
+1. Run the following notebook `/question_answering_with_BERT.ipynb`(The same deployment can be achieved by running the deploy.py file):
-1. In the Model section, load a Transformer model saved on Hugging Face to use it locally.
+2. Navigate to **Deployments > New Service** in AI Studio.
-2. Register the model.
+3. Name the service and select the registered model.
-3. Test the model that was registred.
+4. Choose an available model version and configure it with **GPU acceleration**.
+5. Start the deployment.
+6. Once deployed, click on the **Service URL** to access the Swagger API page.
+7. At the top of the Swagger API page, follow the provided link to open the demo UI for interacting with the locally deployed model.

 ---